AdMoR/admor.github.io/_posts/2022-12-27-Computing confidence intervals for predictions.markdown

 # Analyze models weights distribution
 ```

-If this is so simple, why bother with more complicated approaches.
+If this is so simple, why bother with more complicated approaches :p .

-The resampling approach is not perfect and will have troubles to model "outlier" like data.
-If 1% of the data is "oulier", the resampling method will not increase this amount by a lot and the different model learned may fit this data incorrectly.

-The final confidence intervals will still be less precise on this data.

-The difference might become clearer when compared to the next approach : the quantile regression.